£

 You may also have a minimal residual disease test (MRD) to check how complete your remission is.

-When your doctors look at blood cells through a microscope, the lowest level of leukaemia they can detect is if around one in every 20 cells is a leukaemia cell.
 The MRD test is much more sensitive and can detect leukaemia cells at levels as low as one leukaemia cell in 100,000 cells.
-This gives your healthcare team more accurate information which can help with planning the next phase of treatment.
+This gives your hospital team more accurate information which can help with planning the next phase of treatment.

 Phase 2: consolidation